nomad-coe/nomad/docs/dev_guidelines.rst

 NOMAD-coe Dependencies
 ----------------------

-We currently clone and install NOMAD-coe dependencies *"outside"* the nomad-FAIR project (see :py:mod:`nomad.dependencies`).
+We currently clone and install NOMAD-coe dependencies *"outside"* the nomad-FAIRDI project (see :py:mod:`nomad.dependencies`).
 The installed projects become part of the python environment and all dependencies are used like regular pipy packages and python modules.